Mar3yZhang/UCI-stock-prediction-test/README.md

-## Predict the trend of adjusted price
+## 6. Train the models to predict the trend of adjusted price

 ​	`Adjusted price` is useful in analyzing the price of history stock and the trend of it.
 To gain the profit from stocks, we should buy the stock when it has a low price and sell it out when the price of it is high.